 Seeing that basic SEO involves just three very doable steps, we hope you’ll feel inspired to look into additional ways to improve your site’s performance.

-For even better results, take your SEO efforts the extra mile with these five additional techniques.
+Take your SEO efforts the extra mile with these five additional techniques for even better results.

 4. Optimize for Mobile